How to Celebrate NH Eat Local Month

 For more: wolfeboroareafarmersmarket.com

-When to check it out: Wednesdays from 3-6 p.m. from June 6 to October 17
+When to check it out: Thursdays from 3-7 p.m. through October 8

 We recommend: Seacoast Growers Association.
 This nearly 40-year-old regional organization hosts the mega-popular Portsmouth Farmers Market and the markets in Durham, Dover and Exeter, and has the process down to a science.
 Type A market-goers will love their website’s interactive maps of each week’s market, where you can check out exactly which of their 100-plus vendors will be in attendance in which town.

-- Portsmouth Farmers' Market: Saturdays, 8 a.m.-1 p.m. from May 5 until November 3 at 1 Junkins Avenue
+- Portsmouth Farmers Market: Saturdays, 8 a.m.-12 p.m. until November 7 at Little Harbour School

 For more on SGA’s four markets, visit seacoastgrowers.org.